Ads Pixel

 Central Texas Weather and Your Roof : Cloud pink and orange sky

-The weather in Central Texas can bring it all – intense heat, severe storms, tornados and even hail.
-Your roof needs to withstand all these elements, but sometimes Mother Nature is just too much.
+The weather in Central Texas can bring it all—intense heat, severe storms, tornadoes, and even hail.
+Your roof must withstand all these elements, but Mother Nature can sometimes be too much.

-If severe weather damages your Austin home’s roof, it’s important to repair or replace it quickly.
-Vulnerable roofs are prone to leaks and other issues that can escalate and cause further damage to more areas of your house.
+If severe weather damages your Austin home’s roof, it’s essential to repair or replace it quickly.
+Vulnerable roofs are prone to leaks and other issues that can escalate and cause further damage to different areas of your house.

 In this article, we’ll discuss all the ways weather can wreak havoc on your roof and what you can do preventively (and reactively) to fix any issues caused by the weather.
 We’ll cover the following weather scenarios we commonly experience here in Central Texas: